 Population and proximity are the major factors influencing the anticipated impacts and demand for utilities.
 As the population of the central Puget Sound region increases, demand for all utilities will also increase, most likely increasing the cost of utilities.

 The Growth Targets Extended and Smaller Cities alternatives, which encourage dispersed growth, will likely require more utility infrastructure in order to extend service to presently underdeveloped areas.
-Improvements and retrofits to existing electrical utility infrastructure will be needed under all alternatives, but more so under the Metropolitan Cities and Larger Cities alternatives, which encourage concentrated growth in developed urban centers, which could have the greatest impacts on existing systems.
+Improvements and retrofits to existing electrical utility infrastructure will be needed under all alternatives, but more so under the Metropolitan Cities, Preferred Growth, and Larger Cities alternatives, which encourage concentrated growth in developed urban centers, which could have the greatest impacts on existing systems.
 Development where pre-existing utilities are located generally help keep housing costs down, which benefit low-income populations in particular.

 With an increase in population, the need for more services, such as schools, libraries, and medical facilities, will increase as well.
 Under the Growth Targets Extended and Smaller Cities alternatives, a greater number of people may not live within a reasonable distance of existing facilities; thus construction of new facilities could be necessary under these alternatives.
-Enhancements and expansion of existing facilities could be especially necessary under the Metropolitan Cities and Larger Cities alternatives as well as construction of new facilities in order to accommodate an increase in population.
-More public services are currently located in metropolitan and core suburban cities, where high concentrations of minority and low-income populations live, so the Metropolitan Cities and Larger Cities alternatives are the most likely to meet the service needs for these populations.
-With proper planning, all alternatives have the potential to meet minority and low-income service needs.
+Enhancements and expansion of existing facilities could be especially necessary under the Metropolitan Cities, Preferred Growth, and Larger Cities alternatives as well as construction of new facilities in order to accommodate an increase in population.
+More public services are currently located in metropolitan and core cities, where high concentrations of minority and low-income populations live, so the Metropolitan Cities, Preferred Growth, and Larger Cities alternatives are the most likely to meet the service needs for these populations.